2023 Solar Incentives Guide for San Gabriel, CA - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-Solar incentives are intended to encourage people to switch to renewable energy by providing financial incentives meant to lower the burden of solar panel installation and use.
-Incentives could include things like discounts, cash back or credit on your utility bill each month.
-Some incentives are offered federally, while others are handled by the California government or by your specific utility company, county or municipality.
-Some broad categories of solar incentives include:
+Solar incentives are designed to encourage people to make the switch to renewable energy by providing financial incentives meant to lower the burden of solar panel installation and use.
+Solar incentives might include upfront discounts, cash back or credit towards your monthly utility bill.
+Some incentives are handled by the federal government, some by the California government and some by your utility company, county or municipality.
+Types of solar incentives might include:

-• Net Metering: You may be able to sign a net metering agreement with your San Gabriel utility company, that may apply to all or a percentage of the excess electricity that is generated by your solar panels.
-They will then deduct this value from your monthly utility bill.
+• Net Metering: You can sign a net metering agreement with your San Gabriel utility company.
+This agreement may apply to all or a percentage of the excess electricity your solar panels generate.
+Your utility company will then deduct this value from your monthly utility bill.

 Best National Provider